 Veterinary Services (VS) has updated this document to remove references to the eligible regions classified in the March 2023 final notice: Chihuahua (Level III), Coahuila (Level IV), Durango (Level III), Huasteca (Level III), Sonora (Level II), Tamaulipas (Level IV), and the Yucatán Peninsula (Level III).
 The final rule classified the rest of Mexico, except San Luis Potosí Zone A1, as Level V for TB.
 APHIS also classified Nuevo León as Level IV in the final notice but subsequently downgraded that region to Level V effective December 1, 2023 after detecting substantial TB program deficiencies.
-San Luis Potosí Zone A1 may continue
+San Luis Potosí Zone A1 may continue to export cattle to the United States in accordance with this Bulletin until such time as APHIS formally classifies the region under the TB regulations.

-1 For purposes of this Bulletin, VS is treating SLPA1 as equivalent to Level IV under the classification system set for th in 9 CFR 93.437 and 9 CFR 93.439.
+1 For purposes of this Bulletin, VS is treating SLPA1 as equivalent to Level IV under the classification system set forth in 9 CFR 9 CFR 93.437 and 9 CFR 93.439.